TechNodes2-0/TakeABlog/README.md

 ### [Click here](https://www.youtube.com/) to watch the demo of this project
 ## What is TakeABlogs?
 Creating a blog Is an easy task with the help of the TakeABlog resulting best productivity and user interface.
+### Key features
+- Take a blog provides a handy feature of ability to edit the existing text and images easily.
+- TakeABlog provides a chat support which does the perfect job by filling the communication gap between the author and the user which equally results into a better user experience.
+- TakeABlog provides a wide category and filter options to choose one's according to the requirements and interest of the user which reflects a better user experience.

+### Technology Use for This Project.
+- HTML
+- CSS
+- Javascript
+- Python
+- Django